Spotterday/Webinterface_ICOM_R30/README.md

 ### Connect Bluetooth <-> IC-R30

-Now the hard part, normally you could pair our R30 with linux via shell.
-But that want work by me or I'm acting weird :
+Now the hard part, normally you could pair your R30 with linux via shell.
+But that dosn´t want work on my PI or I'm acting weird :

 Important your R30 should be in mode << Pairing Reception >>